4.1 General context

 Poverty and social exclusion are multidimensional challenges that affect young people's ability to fully participate in society.
 In Spain, social inclusion policies aim to reduce barriers and promote equal opportunities, particularly for vulnerable youth.

-According to the European Platform against Poverty and Social Exclusion, poverty is defined as the lack and or scarcity of resources to meet needs that society regards as basic.
+Poverty is the lack and or scarcity of resources to meet needs that society regards as basic.
 It is commonly measured through three key indicators:

 - Risk of poverty: individuals with an income below 60% of the national median income.